arangodb/velocystream/README.md

     Body (binary data)

 Request can be pipelined or mixed.
 The responses are mapped using the "messageId" in the header.
-It is responsibility of the **sender** to generate suitable "messageId" values.
+It is the responsibility of the **sender** to generate suitable "messageId" values.

 The default content-type is `"application/vpack"`.